kenatiod/MUT/Understanding Machine Understanding.md

 ## Chapter F -- Implementing the MUTT

-"Vision without action is merely a dream.
+**"Vision without action is merely a dream.
 Action without vision just passes the time.
-Vision with action can change the world." - Joel A. Barker
+Vision with action can change the world." ~ Joel A. Barker**

 ### F.1 -- Modular architecture and component skills